Day 1 Budapest. Fly to Budapest where you will be met and transferred to your hotel for two nights.

 This morning, learn more about the fascinating Main-Danube Canal at our included on board lecture as you cruise towards Nuremberg.
 Although Nuremberg suffered extensive damage during World War II, much of it has been restored to its original style.
 Marvel at this historic city with its fabulous Gothic churches, Kaiserburg Imperial Castle and elegant patrician houses on an included guided sightseeing tour or perhaps join the more specialised 'Nuremberg Trials' tour.
 (B, L, D)

 Day 10 Nuremberg - Prague.
-After breakfast, disembark and drive, via the Czech border in the Bohemian Forest, to Prague, the 'Golden City' for three nights at the InterContinental Hotel, Prague.
+After breakfast, disembark and drive, via the Czech border in the Bohemian Forest, to Prague, the 'Golden City' for three nights in your hotel.
 (B)